 There are times when everyone needs space, which is when each resident having their own self-contained residence to go home to, gives the balance needed for community life.

-Australia has several successful cohousing communities that exist in Adelaide, Hobart, and Perth.
+Australia has several successful cohousing communities that exist in Melbourne, Adelaide, Hobart, and Perth.
 In Denmark, where cohousing was pioneered in the 1970s, there are hundreds of cohousing communities.
-Cohousing has also been growing in the UK, Canada, New Zealand and USA, so there are plenty of examples of successful communities to learn from.
+Cohousing has also been growing in the Germany, UK, Canada, New Zealand and USA, so there are plenty of examples of successful communities to learn from.